Why get an MBA degree? Fundamentally, doing an MBA is an opportunity to (A) develop yourself and (B) enhance your career prospects.

 A key feature of the MBA degree is formal learning of how to manage and lead.
 You may study topics such as managing teams, leadership, strategic planning, organisational behaviour, and operations management.

-Applied projects within the program may allow you to gain some practical experience.
-But, generally, you learn concepts and theory.
+Applied projects within the program may also allow you to gain some practical experience.
+The idea is to convert concepts and theory into applied skills by thinking through realistic problems.

 The curriculum for an MBA typically consists of core units, electives and project work.
 Through electives and projects, you may be able to major in a certain field.
 Even if you don’t, there is opportunity to sample study areas such as: